Walkthrough#

 Downloading result: 100%|██████████| 928/928 [00:00<00:00, 6.49MB/s]

-The Iterator context extends all the nnsight graph-based functionalities, but also closely mimics the conventional for loop statement in Python, which allows it to support all kind of iterative operations with a use of as item syntax:
+The Iterator context extends all the nnsight graph-based functionalities but also closely mimics the conventional for loop statement in Python, allowing it to support all kind of iterative operations with a use of as item syntax:

 [41]: